HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist1015-ILL-ESHA_LINE-BY-LINE.MP3

-A chance high school encounter with Elysha Zaide on the Vancouver School Board's Ed-Net multi-node chat BBS set her on a life path to becoming an internationally renowned drum and bass DJ.
-In this musical composition, she reflects on her online youth during her BBS days using samples of period computers to evoke the era.
+A chance high school encounter between Mist founder Cthulu and Elysha Zaide on the Vancouver School Board's Ed-Net multi-node chat BBS set her on a life path to becoming first an internationally renowned drum and bass DJ., and now Senior Sound Designer for the world's largest toy company - LEGO, whose colorful, rectangular bricks are often used as shorthand to explain the ANSI art aesthetic, bringing her full circle!
+In this musical composition, she reflects on her youthful BBS days using samples of period computers to evoke the era.

 mist1116-ILLARTERATE-03_VENDETTA2.EP1

-Due to its inability to focus exclusively on ANSI art, Mistigris always had an uneasy relationship with ANSI artists.
-Following its revival, we explored the world of fellow travelers—aesthetically similar textmode art and pixel art styles--beginning with making the acquaintance of a UK-based Teletext artist, Illarterate (Dan Farrimond), in 2015.
+Due to its inability to focus exclusively on ANSI art, Mistigris always had an uneasy relationship with ANSI artists, who generally preferred their work to be the main, or even exclusive, attraction in an artpack.
+Following our revival, we explored the world of fellow travelers—aesthetically similar vintage textmode art and pixel art styles—beginning with making the acquaintance of UK-based Teletext artist, Illarterate (Dan Farrimond), in 2015.

 mist1016-RAQUEL_MEYERS-AMBUSH_ACIDT.PRG

-In this guest appearance, international computer art star Raquel Meyers shared a grim and creepy PETSCII work, built around the textmode character set and display limitations of the Commodore 64 home computer.
-While PETSCII bears surface similarities to ANSI art, its strict limitation of a single background color per screen makes it fundamentally quite different.
+In this guest appearance, international computer art star Raquel Meyers shared a grim and creepy PETSCII work, built around the textmode character set and display limitations of the Commodore 64 (C64) home computer.
+While PETSCII bears surface similarities to ANSI art as a kindred textmode art medium, its strict limitation of a single background color per screen makes it fundamentally quite different.
+As the C64's reign predated ACiD's invention of the artpack in the early '90s, PETSCII was not in wide use during the underground artscene's '90s peak, but it has seen a major comeback in recent years at demoparty "compos" (competitions).

 mist1116-LDA-PRTZ.ANS

-He arrived at ANSI art from the related extended FANSI format in use illustrating a MUSH, a fellow traveler from the textmode primordial soup of the 20th century.
+He arrived at ANSI art from the related extended FANSI format used to illustrate a MUSH, a fellow traveler from the textmode primordial soup of the 20th century.
 But it's the 21st century now, baby, and Ontario's LDA proudly carries on the Canadian tradition of creating ANSI art.

 mist0221-MISTIGRIS_PARTY-THE_BIG_PIRANHA.ANS

-Modern versions of PabloDraw support not only remapped character sets and redefined color palettes (though neither are evident here), but also expanded canvases and simultaneous collaborative ANSI art drawing by multiple artists over networked sessions.
-Many massive "joints" (collaborative works) such as this one—much higher and less wide--have been masterminded by the UK artist Polyducks (Ben Jones), the ringleader of a loose cadre of pixel artists slumming in ANSI art as "Textmode Friends".
+Modern versions of both PabloDraw and the Moebius ANSI art editor support support not only remapped character sets and redefined color palettes (though neither are evident here), but also expanded canvases and simultaneous collaborative ANSI art drawing by multiple artists over networked sessions — that latter "killer app" functionality of 21st-century ANSI art editors..
+Many massive "joints" (collaborative works) such as this one have been masterminded by the UK game developer (and Mist member) Polyducks (Ben Jones), the ringleader of a loose cadre of pixel artists slumming in ANSI art as "Textmode Friends".

 © Rowan Lipkovits